Compounding

 Reinvesting gains to generate returns on returns — the core mechanic behind long-term wealth creation.

-14 bites from 9 traders
+28 bites from 15 traders

 ▶ 3m 43sRyan recalls being interviewed for Market Wizards by Jack Schwager in a shared cubicle at O'Neil's office, with quote terminals shared through holes cut in the divider wall.
 The context underscores that the edge was never about infrastructure.
 His core compounding lesson: the biggest gains come from stocks that break out, make a new base, and break out again — at each new breakout you can add to a position you're already profitable in.
 He only adds to winners, never to losers.
 The multi-year move, where you buy once and ride two or three distinct breakout stages, is where serious wealth is made.
-Chasing by adding into a loss destroys the compounding effect entirely.
+Adding into a loss destroys the compounding effect entirely.

 Secular vs. cyclical themes — and why linearity is the final differentiator

-▶ 5m 30sNot all themes are equal: secular themes (tech revolutions, AI, rare earths) produce multi-year compounding moves because underlying earnings growth is structural.
+▶ 2m 45sNot all themes are equal: secular themes (tech revolutions, AI, rare earths) produce multi-year compounding moves because underlying earnings growth is structural.
 Cyclical themes (housing, financials, retail) rise and fall with the economic cycle and interest rates.
 Zhang focuses on secular themes for the big sustainable moves.
 When two stocks both clear the magic elixir criteria, the tiebreaker is linearity: how consistently does the stock trend upward without violating prior lows?
 A stock that makes new highs without breaking the previous day's low, day after day, is categorically different from a choppy stock.
 GDX vs. the choppy version of that same chart two years earlier is his go-to example of the distinction.

 Building cushion in SNDK — partial sells, parabolic phase, and the 2.5%-per-month goal